GoogleChrome/web.dev/src/site/content/en/blog/receive-shared-data/index.md

-For example, on Android, the [`url` field will be empty](https://bugs.chromium.org/p/chromium/issues/detail?id=789379) because it’s not supported in Android’s share system.
+For example, on Android, the [`url` field will be empty](https://bugs.chromium.org/p/chromium/issues/detail?id=789379) because it's not supported in Android's share system.
 Instead, URLs will often appear in the `text` field, or occasionally in the `title` field.

 <figure class="w-figure w-figure--center">